2013-01-20

 Both lists and vectors(both the general and specialized variants) are a form of sequences, which is a higher level abstraction.
 This calls for operations that are valid on any sequence - i.e., operations common to vectors and lists.

-Two of them are LENGTH
+Two of them are LENGTH and ELT, for taking

 the length of a sequence and getting the element at a particular index